 Deutsch Akademie features a very comprehensive grammar trainer for free, designed by experienced German teachers.
 You’ll get a complete overview of your progress, can ask questions in the forum, follow online exercises organised according to course material and read up on German grammar rules.
 You can study by yourself with this free course or use it to supplement the online live course which the Deutsch Akademie also offers, featuring small groups and live teachers.

 The ActiLingua Academy runs several language schools and courses in Vienna in Austria.
 On their website Deutsch-lernen.com, you can take free online German classes.
 There are ten lessons for beginners, complemented by 24 grammar lessons for advanced learners.
 In addition, you get many interactive language exercises, information about orthography and language tests to evaluate your current level.
 A pen pal section, study tips, podcasts, German quotes and jokes as well as a section on applying for jobs in German round out what the website has to offer.

 4. Deutsche Welle

-Deutsche Welle or DW for short is Germany’s international broadcaster and media outlet with multimedia content in 30 languages.
+Deutsche Welle or DW for short is Germany’s international broadcaster and media outlet with multimedia content in 30 languages and surely one of the best online resources to learn German.
 This includes highly comprehensive material for learning German up to Level C. The course finder and placement test help you start at the right level and use the e-learning materials with worksheets, videos, audio clips and podcasts at your own pace and with your preferred device.
 Interactive lessons complement your independent learning and there is also a vocabulary trainer.
 The DW German courses are available in a wide range of languages, which apart from English include Turkish, Russian, Spanish, Chinese or Arabic.

 5. Goethe Institut